Child Disability Payment decision making guide

 • sending it to the First-tier Tribunal is not counted in relation to these timescales

-Social Security Scotland must forward the individual’s notice of appeal to the First-tier Tribunal, even if they receive it after the deadlines for appealing have passed (The First-tier Tribunal for Scotland Social Security Chamber (Procedure) Regulations 2018, Schedule, para 20(10)).
+Social Security Scotland must forward the individual’s notice of appeal to the First-tier Tribunal, even if they receive it after the deadlines for appealing have passed, or even if it appears that there is something wrong with the appeal (The First-tier Tribunal for Scotland Social Security Chamber (Rules of Procedure) 2018, rule 20(10)).

 Sign up to our newsletter